 Young people are also more likely to be asked to do lower quality jobs, have greater labour market inequalities, and have a longer and more insecure school to work transition.

 How does Australia fit into this?
 The unemployment crisis is affecting both developed and developing countries alike.
 Here in Australia, we are currently facing a national skills shortage in critical industries, including Civil Engineering, Electrical, Mechanical, Mining, Plumbing and Automotive.
 The official list is even longer and covers many different trade types that would require their future workers to have completed an apprenticeship or traineeship.
-For a full list of the skill shortages click here.

 What is Australia doing to address these shortages?
 The Australian Government has implemented a program to help create and support up to 80,000 new apprenticeships and traineeships over the next five years.
 This new program is an important part of the Government’s $525 million package (‘Delivering Skills for Today and Tomorrow’) which is an investment that will upgrade and modernise Australia’s Vocational Education and Training (VET) Sector.